larsaars/linux-setup/README.md

             // you are here
         }
         ```
+* press `ä` to jump to end of line and insert a semicolon
 * auto format on save
 * auto indent and bracket replacement
 * general styling